 GOAL: The goal of this task is to develop and communicate your ability to meet competencies required for professional nutrition practice.
-PRODUCT: Placement performance FORMAT: a 10 week period you will undertake 75 hours of work integrated learning under the supervision of the superv on of an appropriately You w ourse coordinator will notify you of placement opportunities at least two weeks prior to the ser will then express interest in your top 3 placement preferences, outlining how you meet the key seed to complete the project.
-The course coordinator will then assign you to a placement based st. skills and attributes toward t 1-3 of the course will involve a weekly 4 hour tutorial where you will learn project management ds developing a project plan to guide your placement project.
-The project plan will be submitting this time you will introduce yourself to your Workplace Supervisor and negotiate your work h ed at the end of week You will participate in 75hrs of placement between week 4 and 12 of the course.
-Please note placement can continue through Mid-semester break. with th Comp will be assessed on your ability to demonstrate professional competencies by the course coor one placement workplace supervisor.
-The professional competencies are based on the Nutrition of professional competencies for Undergraduate Degrees in Australia.
-Demonstration of professional competencies on placement and a range of evidence as described in tasks 1a and 1b. on Science CRITERIA: No. Learning Outcome 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 0 2 Communicate in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts to simple and safe messages 12 4 Engages in reflective practice and recognises own limitations to relevant nutrition profession scope of practice 3 5 Apply project management skills to develop a project plan to address a key nutrition issue 6
+PRODUCT: Placement performance FORMAT: Over a 10 week period you will undertake 100 hours of work integrated learning under the supervision of an appropriately qualified nutrition professional to develop skills in professional nutrition practice.
+The course coordinator will notify you of placement opportunities at least two weeks prior to the serr You will then express interest in your top 3 placement preferences, outlining how you meet the key s required to complete the project.
+The course coordinator will then assign you to a placement based interest. kills and attributes Week 1-3 of the course will involve a weekly 3 hour tutorial where you will learn project management towards developing a project plan to guide your placement project.
+The project plan will be submitted During this time you will introduce yourself to your Workplace Supervisor and negotiate your work how You will participate in 100 hours of placement between week 4 and 12 of the course.
+Please note plat through mid-semester break.
+You will be assessed on your ability to demonstrate professional competencies by the course coord with the placement workplace supervisor.
+The professional competencies are based on the Nutritio Competencies for Undergraduate Degrees in Australia.
+Demonstration of professional competency performance on placement and a range of evidence as described in tasks 1a and 1b. d at the end of week 3. burs for the placement. lacement can continue linator in collaboration n Science CRITERIA: No. Learning Outcome assessed 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 1 2 Communicates in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts to simple and safe messages 12 4 Engages in reflective practice and recognises own limitations to relevant nutrition profession scope of practice 3 5 Applies project management skills to develop a project plan that addresses a key nutrition issue 6 GENERIC SKILLS: Communication, Collaboration, Problem solving, Organisation, Applying technologies, Information li iteracy